Tel : 0800 048 5684

 7. You must submit your sealed petition to the debtor at least 14 calendar days prior to the hearing date.
 The method of service depends on the circumstances.
 Most commonly, it is hand delivery through a UK Process Server.

-8. Proof of service
+8. Proof of service:

 After the debtor is served, the petitioner will need to provide evidence in court.
 This usually involves submitting a Certificate of Service that details the date, place, and method of service.

-9. Court Hearing
+9. Court Hearing:

+Debtors will be given the opportunity to respond at their court hearing.
+If they do not or are unable to pay their debts, the court may declare bankruptcy.
 It is important to note the differences between each bankruptcy case when filing a petition.
 It is also important to remember that filing bankruptcy petitions can have significant legal implications.

 FAQS